2300181/CS220AU-DP/README.md

 - 2023-10-13 - W3 seminare where we set up the GiHub accounts and two repositories.
 - 2023-10-19 - I watched the third video.
 - 2023-10-20 - I went to the introduction class and the week 2 seminar where Kris explained the assignment brief and introduced us to the visitor and residents method for us to analyse our engagement with the web with.
-- 2023-10-27 - We created the website and Kris explained how to edit it and personalise it.
+- 2023-10-27 - We created the website with a good password and Kris explained how to edit it and personalise it.
 I also shared the subject I wanted to choose.
 - 2023-11-03 - We discussed how to create the content we'll put in our essay.
 - 2023-11-08 - I did some research on the subject I wanted to choose.
 - 2023-11-10 -